 \subsection{Evaluated Languages and Compilers}

-For Rust, we adopt rustc\footnote{\url{https://www.rust-lang.org/}} (the official compiler) and gccrs\footnote{\url{https://github.com/Rust-GCC/gccrs/}} (the GNU front-end for Rust).
-For C++, we use GCC\footnote{\url{https://gcc.gnu.org/}} and Clang,\footnote{\url{https://clang.org/}} which are the two most widely deployed C++ compilers in practice.
-We use the latest release versions of all compilers: rustc 1.88, gccrs-a1a56c6, GCC 14.1.0, and Clang 18.1.0.
+For Rust, we adopt rustc\footnote{\url{https://www.rust-lang.org/}} (the official Rust compiler) and gccrs\footnote{\url{https://github.com/Rust-GCC/gccrs/}} (the GNU front-end for Rust).
+For C++, we use GCC\footnote{\url{https://gcc.gnu.org/}} and Clang,\footnote{\url{https://clang.org/}}, which are the two most widely deployed C++ compilers in practice.
+For the Rust compilers, we adopt the latest release versions, i.e., rustc 1.88 and gccrs-a1a56c6.
+For the C++ compiler, we follow the existing study~\cite{ou2024mutators,wang2025fuzzing}, adopting the most recent releases in 2024 (i.e., GCC 14.1.0 and Clang 18.1.0).
 As test oracles, we apply \textit{crash}, \textit{hang}, and \textit{differential testing} for compilers of the same language~\cite{gao2025clozemaster,zhang2017skeletal}.
-Among them, crash and hang are used to detect compiler failures, the former indicates a crash or assertion failure, while the latter indicates an infinite loop or deadlock.
+Among them, crash and hang are used to detect compiler failures.
+The former indicates a crash or assertion failure, while the latter indicates an infinite loop or deadlock.
 Differential testing is used to detect inconsistent behaviors between different compilers, which is a common practice for testing C/C++ compilers that share the same language standard but may have different implementations.
 For the baseline fuzzers, we use their default configurations from their official repositories.
-For approaches that require seed programs, we use the same initial seed corpus as \ourtool to ensure a fair comparison (i.e., the enhanced seeds).
+For approaches that require seed programs, we use the same initial seed corpus as \ourtool to ensure a fair comparison.